people-r-strange/website/README.md

-# website
+# Personal Website

-All the code needed for a bootstrap website
+This is all the code I've written to produce my [personal website](http://viviennemaxwell.com/).